Echinopsis huascha

-Soehrensia huascha, is a species of Soehrensia in the Cactaceae family, found in north western Argentina.
+Echinopsis huascha, synonym Soehrensia huascha, is a species of Echinopsis in the family Cactaceae, found in north western Argentina.

-First published in Cactaceae Syst.
-Init.
-29: 5 in 2013.

-Was formerly thought to be a species of Echinopsis.

 Description

-The plants usually branch at the base and form low groups with heights of up to 1 meter.
-The cylindrical, fresh green, upright or creeping trunks with an erect shoot tip have 14 - 17 ribs and reach about 5 cm in diameter.
+The plants usually branch at the base and form low groups with heights of up to 1 m.
+The cylindrical, fresh green, upright or creeping trunks with an erect shoot tip have 14 to 17 ribs and reach about 5 cm in diameter.
 The areoles, from which the yellowish to brownish, needle-like spines arise, reach a diameter of up to 1 cm.
-The 1 - 3 central spines are slightly thicker than the radial spines and are between 2 and 7 cm long.
-The 9 to 11 radial spines are up to 1.5 inches long.
+The 1 to 3 central spines are slightly thicker than the radial spines and are 2 to 7 cm long.
+The 9 to 11 radial spines are up to 1.5 in long.

 The funnel-shaped to bell-shaped flowers that appear near the apex are very variable.
 They open during the day and are up to 10 cm long and up to 7 cm in diameter.
 The olive green, 4.5 cm long flower cup is covered with 4 to 6 mm long, brownish to black hair.

 The spherical to egg-shaped fruits are yellowish green or reddish and reach a diameter of up to 3 cm.